Codex Fuldensis: Description

-The section 1 Cor 14:34-35 is placed by the original scribe in the margin in an unusual order, verses 36-40 before 34-35, while the text on the page is the normal order.
+The section 1 Cor 14:34–35 is placed by the original scribe in the margin in an unusual order, verses 36–40 before 34–35, while the text on the page is the normal order.
 This section is marked by umlaut in Codex Vaticanus.
-Several manuscripts of the Western text-type, placed section 1 Cor 14:34-35 after 1 Cor 14:40 (manuscripts: Claromontanus, Augiensis, Boernerianus, itd, g).
+Several manuscripts of the Western text-type, placed section 1 Cor 14:34–35 after 1 Cor 14:40 (manuscripts: Claromontanus, Augiensis, Boernerianus, itd, g).
 Also codex 88, which is not representative of the Western text, placed this section after 1 Cor 14:40.
 One manuscript of the Vulgate does the same (Codex Reginensis).
 According to Metzger the evidence of the codex is ambiguous.
-Perhaps the scribe, without actually deleting verses 34-35 from the text, intended the liturgist to omit them when reading the lesson.
+Perhaps the scribe, without actually deleting verses 34–35 from the text, intended the liturgist to omit them when reading the lesson.

 The 1 John text section omits the Comma Johanneum.
 However, the Vulgate Prologue to the Canonical Epistles includes a direct reference to the heavenly witnesses, with the Prologue written as a first-person epistle from Jerome to Eustochium.
-In this Prologue unfaithful translators are criticized for removal of the verse.
+In this Prologue unfaithful translators are criticised for removal of the verse.
 The Prologue from about 1700 on had often been attacked as a late forgery, not by Jerome.
 At the time the earliest known extant Vulgate with the Prologue was about AD 800.
 The Prologue was noted to be in the Codex Fuldensis of AD 546 when the text was published by Ranke c.
 AD 1850.

 History

 Victor of Capua (died 554) reports that he found an Old Latin harmony of the Gospels, which he recognised as following Tatian's arrangement of the Diatessaron.
 He substituted the Vulgate text for the Old Latin, appending the rest of the New Testament books from the standard Vulgate.
 Boniface acquired the codex and in 745 gave it to the monastic library (Abb.
-61), in Fulda, where it remains to the present day (hence the name of the codex).
+61), in Fulda in Germany, where it remains to the present day (hence the name of the codex).
 It served as the source text for vernacular harmonies in Old High German and Old Saxon.
 According to Malcolm Parkes, glosses to James are in Boniface's own handwriting.

 Codex Sangallensis 56 was copied, in the 9th century, from the Diatessaron of the Codex Fuldensis.
 It also contains some extracts from the Acts of the Apostles.

 Ernst Ranke published the text of the codex in 1868.